Mahmoud-elmedany/mvc-crud-system/README.md

    - You can access the different CRUD operations through the endpoints defined in the controllers.

 ## Features
 - Create new records in the database.
 - View all existing records.
 - Update existing records.
 - Delete records easily.
 - Follows **MVC architecture** for clean separation of concerns.
+- **Spring Security** integrated for authentication and authorization.
+- **JWT-based authentication** for stateless and secure API access.

 ## Technologies Used
 - **Java 17**
 - **Spring Boot**
 - **Spring MVC**
 - **Spring Data JPA**
+- **Spring Security**
+- **JWT (JSON Web Token)**
 - **SQL Server**
 - **Maven**

 ## Notes
 - Make sure SQL Server is running before starting the application.
 - Database connection settings can be customized in `application.properties`.
-- The project can be extended by adding more entities, services, and endpoints as needed.
+- The project can be extended by adding more entities, services, endpoints, or additional security roles as needed.